-Steroid injections have been used to treat pain throughout the body.
+Steroid injections can be used to treat pain throughout the body.
 Patients with chronic joint pain often consider this form of treatment for pain relief as well as patients with back pain.
-These injections are often coupled with other treatment such as physical therapy and medication.
+These injections are often coupled with other treatments such as physical therapy and medication.

 Conditions of the spine that may be treated with steroid injections include:

-- Spinal Stenosis: the spinal canal can narrow and create pressure on nerves and spinal cord.
-This may result in pain, numbness, tingling, or a sensation of weakness.
+- Spinal stenosis: the spinal canal can narrow and create pressure on nerves and the spinal cord.
+This may result in pain, numbness, tingling, or weakness.

 There are many ways in which a doctor may diagnose and treat these conditions, depending on the individual patient’s needs.
-Any condition that involves inflammation causing the compression of nerves may benefit from these injections.
+Any condition that involves inflammation causing nerve compression may benefit from these injections.
 Due to the potential side effects, some conditions such as high blood pressure or diabetes may impact a doctor’s decision to use them.

 Risks of Steroid Injections and Why They May Not Work

-Epidural steroid injections are generally considered safe by the medical community, which is why they have been used to treat pain for decades.
+Epidural steroid injections have been used to treat pain for decades.
 Recent findings, however, have proven that there are potentially harmful components to the injections.

 Repeated treatment via steroids can impact the body in many different ways.
 As a general rule, physicians try to minimize the use of steroids.
 Some of the most common side effects can include those which are typical of many steroid treatments:

 Epidural steroid injections may not deliver the expected results.
-Doctors can often recommend other options that may relieve pain, though these can be dangerous too – they may prescribe opioids, a highly addictive pain medication, for example.
+Doctors can often recommend other options that may relieve pain, though these come with their own risks – they may prescribe opioids, a highly addictive pain medication, for example.

 Back surgery is rare, but some patients may face a surgical option if all other conventional treatments have failed.
-Some alternative treatments offer to treat conditions to the point where surgery is no longer necessary, such as Regenerative Medicine therapy.
+Some alternative treatments offer medical solutions which can render surgery unnecessary.
+Such treatments include regenerative medicine therapy.

-Some patients have opted to explore alternative treatments to avoid the side effects and potential worsening of their condition.
+Some patients have opted to explore regenerative medicine to avoid severe side effects and a decline in their medical condition.

-Reduced pain can lead to more involved physical therapy, greater enjoyment of life, and ability to return to tasks that weren’t possible due to symptoms.
-This is why many doctors following the conventional path focus on pain relief.
+Reduced pain can lead to more involved physical therapy, greater enjoyment of life, and the ability to return to tasks that weren’t possible due to symptoms.

-There may be an option that offers not only pain relief, but treatment of the underlying condition as well.
-The field of Regenerative Medicine seeks to use the body’s own naturally occurring healing cells to enhance the recovery process.
-CELLAXYS offers two types of Regenerative Therapy:
+There may be an option that offers not only pain relief, but the treatment for the underlying condition as well.
+The field of regenerative medicine seeks to use the body’s own naturally occurring healing cells to enhance the recovery process.
+CELLAXYS offers two types of regenerative therapy:

-- Mesenchymal Stem Cell Therapy: mesenchymal stem cells are located throughout the body, and contain the ability to help cells regenerate once they have been damaged.
+- Mesenchymal stem cell therapy: mesenchymal stem cells are located throughout the body, and contain the ability to help cells regenerate once they have been damaged.
 Cells are procured from the bone marrow.
-The cells are then processed and injected into the area where pain is most intense.
+The cells are then processed and injected into the area where the pain is most prevalent.
 Increasing the amount of regenerating cells can help damaged cells recover while simultaneously reducing pain.

-- Platelet-Rich Plasma (PRP) Therapy: blood cells contain many important components, one of which is called platelets.
-These cells contain proteins and healing factors that can reduce inflammation and call to other healing cells such as mesenchymal stem cells and fibroblasts, adding to their benefits in spine procedures.
+- Platelet-rich plasma (PRP) therapy: whole blood contains many important components, one of which is called platelets.
+These cells contain proteins and 10 different healing factors that can reduce inflammation.
+Platelets also signal other healing cells, such as mesenchymal stem cells and fibroblasts, adding to their benefits in spine procedures.
 The procedure of receiving PRP therapy is similar to that of mesenchymal stem cell therapy.
 Once blood is drawn from the patient it is placed in a centrifuge that helps to concentrate the platelets.
-The solution is then injected into the problem area.
+The concentrated PRP solution is then injected into the problem area.

-Both forms of Regenerative Medicine involve outpatient appointments that take under two hours.
+Both forms of regenerative medicine involve outpatient appointments that usually take under two hours.
 The most common side effect is some pain around the injection site.
 As these treatments are utilizing a patient’s own cells, the risk of rejection, allergic reactions, and other adverse effects is significantly reduced.

-Doctors use imaging techniques such as ultrasound or live X-ray (fluoroscopy) to locate the exact point where the needle should be entered prior to our procedures.
+Doctors use imaging techniques such as ultrasound or an MRI to locate the exact point where the needle should be entered prior to our procedures.
 Our procedures are always performed under live X-ray called fluoroscopy.